The Antarctic Iceberg Tracking Database

 in the links below.
 This database contains a single latitude and longitude point for each day,

-as well as an estimate of size and rotation velocity.
+as well as an estimate of size (in sq km) and rotation velocity.

 The iceberg database and statistical database can be obtained via the links shown

-ASCAT-A/B and OSCAT-2 are now the primary sensors.
+ASCAT-A/B and OSCAT-2 are now the primary sensors and positions are derived from a combination of all sensors.
 While the real-time positions are updated weekly or more often, the full database files referred to on this page are only updated a few times per year.